 How to Backup WhatsApp Messages on Android

 The WhatsApp backup and restore processes on Android devices are not much different from the iOS ones.
 WhatsApp still generates a daily automatic local backup at 4 AM system time, but this time on the MicroSD card by default.

 If given the chance, it is always best to overwrite an automatic backup with the latest chat history before migrating to a new device.
 Here are the steps to manually backup WhatsApp on an Android device.

-Boot WhatsApp and then go to the Settings Menu.
+Step 1: Boot WhatsApp, and then go to the Settings Menu.